p5-search-engine

 Job 1

-It should read input from crawl/ and write output to output1/.
+Read input from crawl/ and write output to output1/.

 The output should include the parsed content from the documents and their doc IDs.
+The doc IDs can be found in the document as meta elements with property eecs485_docid.

 # FIXME shebang